dittowords/ditto-android-demo/README.md

 # DittoPay — Android Demo App

 DittoPay is a small Android app that corresponds with the sample project in your workspace.
-With this sample app, you can set up our developer integrations[TODO: LINK DEV DOCS] to sync text edits in just a few minutes.
+With this sample app, you can set up our [developer integrations](https://developer.dittowords.com) to sync text edits in just a few minutes.

 We also use the sample app to showcase how you can use Ditto’s developer integrations in an Android environment for: